Inspection and Testing of Water-Based Systems

 Listing of references allowed in testing centers and some books that might be useful in preparing for an exam.

-(Note: Beginning December 1, 2014, all Levels of Inspection and Testing of Water-Based Systems will reference the 2014 edition of NFPA 25.)
+(Note: Beginning December 1, 2014, all levels of Inspection and Testing of Water-Based Systems will reference the 2014 version of NFPA 25.)

 Inspection & Testing of Water-Based Systems Standard Model/CBT Application Level I Inspection And Testing Fundamentals $150 Work Practices $150 Level II Inspection $160 Testing $160 Work Practices $160 Level III Inspection and Responsibilities $205 Advanced Testing $205 Rescheduling more than 24 hours before your exam date is complimentary in the same testing window.
 Please contact PearsonVUE.